fluent/fluent-plugin-s3/README.md

 ## Object Metadata Added To Records

-The name of the bucket and the key for a given object will be added to each log record as `s3_bucket` and `s3_key`, respectively.
+If the `add_object_metadata` option is set to true, then the name of the bucket and the key for a given object will be added to each log record as `s3_bucket` and `s3_key`, respectively.
 This metadata can be used by filter plugins or other downstream processors to better identify the source of a given record.

 ## IAM Policy